Season 2, Episode 15:

 Crichton finds himself in a strange copy of Earth, populated by the various people and races he's met in his travels living out ordinary lives — and not acting remotely like themselves — without anyone seeming to notice.
 As things get stranger and stranger, it becomes apparent that the only familiar face within this fantasy who might be able to help him is Scorpius.

 When Crichton finally breaks free, he discovers that a Scarran is attempting to extract knowledge using a machine designed to Mind Rape the victim until their consciousness collapses and their memories can be examined at leisure.
-He defeats the Scarran with help from the imaginary Scorpius, who he is able to see in the real world too.
+He defeats the Scarran with help from the imaginary Scorpius, who he is able to see in the real world, too.
 In the end, it is revealed that the imaginary Scorpius is a neural clone of the original, who resides within Crichton's mind thanks to a neural chip that Scorpius placed in Crichton's brain during the Aurora Chair interrogations, and it has spent the past year attempting to copy the wormhole knowledge.
 Once the threat of the Scarran is neutralised, the neural clone deletes Crichton's memory of their encounter in order to keep his presence secret.

 - Ate His Gun: Crichton forces the Scarran to do this, as it's his only accessible vulnerable point.

-- But You Were There, and You, and You: only the neural clone of Scorpius has any connection to the "real" person.
+- But You Were There, and You, and You: Only the neural clone of Scorpius has any connection to the "real" person.

-- Call Back: especially to Crichton's first encounter with the Ancients, although he also references Maldis and the Delvians.
+- Call-Back: Especially to Crichton's first encounter with the Ancients, although he also references Maldis and the Delvians.
 Additionally, Crichton remembers what happens when you let a Peacekeeper gun overcharge.

-- Camp Gay: D'Argo, for one disturbing scene
+- Camp Gay: D'Argo, for one disturbing scene.

-- Cowboy Cop: Crais the cop
+- Cowboy Cop: Crais the cop.

 - Da Chief: Rygel/Douglas Logan

 - Enemy Mine: With Scorpius' mental clone, here named Harvey.

-- Guy on Guy Is Hot: In that scene with D'Argo.
-"Chiana wants to watch."
+- Guy-on-Guy Is Hot: In that scene with D'Argo. "[Chiana] wants to watch."

-- Hope Spot: when Aeryn busts into the club and shoots the disco ball, seemingly freeing Crichton.
-But then she insists that it was Scorpius instead of the Scarrans that was holding John, and wants to know what Scorpius wanted him for...
+- Hope Spot: When Aeryn busts into the club and shoots the disco ball, seemingly freeing Crichton.
+But then she insists that it was Scorpius instead of the Scarrans that was holding John and wants to know what Scorpius wanted him for...

-- Mind Screw: a Mind Screw used as a torture device to make the contents of the mind easier to read.
+- Mind Screw: A Mind Screw used as a torture device to make the contents of the mind easier to read.